 While there are no shortages of events to check out in Toronto, sometimes it’s nice to do something a little more low-key.
 For example, one of my favourite things to do in the fall is to grab a blanket, find a spot in a park (weather permitting), and dive into a new book.

-There’s just something about being surrounded by nature while losing yourself in another person’s words that is so satisfying – it’s the perfect counterpoint to the hustle and bustle of big city living.
+There’s something about being surrounded by nature while losing yourself in another person’s words that is so satisfying.
+It’s the perfect counterpoint to the hustle and bustle of big city living.

 And yes, you can read any book, but I really love being able to support my local literary scene.
-Below is a quick round up of excellent novels from Toronto-based authors that are certified “must-reads.”
+Below is a quick round-up of excellent novels from Toronto-based authors.
+These are certified “must-reads.”

 One Day We’ll All Be Dead and None of This Will Matter by Scaachi Koul

-BuzzFeed Culture Writer Scaachi Koul is something of a social media celebrity, but she proves her wit transcends the Twitterverse with her debut book, One Day We’ll All Be Dead and None of This Will Matter.
-The collection of essays about growing up as the daughter of Indian immigrants in Canada provides biting commentary on issues like gender dynamics and racial stereotypes, all with Koul’s trademark irreverent sense of humour.
+BuzzFeed Culture Writer Scaachi Koul is something of a social media celebrity.
+But she proves her wit transcends the Twitterverse with her debut book, One Day We’ll All Be Dead and None of This Will Matter.
+The collection of essays about growing up as the daughter of Indian immigrants in Canada.
+It provides biting commentary on issues like gender dynamics and racial stereotypes.
+All with Koul’s trademark irreverent sense of humour.

 I Hear She’s a Real Bitch by Jen Agg

 Similar to Koul, Jen Agg is also a prominent voice in the Toronto Twitter scene.
-However, what Koul is to media, Agg is to the restaurant world, offering fierce, no-holds-barred criticism of the sexism and ‘bro’ culture that is persistent in the food industry.
-Her memoir, I Hear She’s a Real Bitch, tells the story of how she worked her way up through Toronto’s culinary ranks to eventually run some of the country’s most famous restaurants.
+However, what Koul is to media, Agg is to the restaurant world.
+She offers fierce, no-holds-barred criticism of the sexism and ‘bro’ culture that is persistent in the food industry.
+Her memoir, tells the story of how she worked her way up through Toronto’s culinary ranks to eventually run some of the country’s most famous restaurants.